What are finding aids?

 When collections are large, researchers can use finding aids to save time and effort.
 Researchers may only need one source in an entire collection, but if there are 25 boxes of materials, that one source could be impossible to find without the help of a finding aid to guide them.

-Archivists always recommend that researchers skim the finding aid before looking at a collection.
+Archivists always recommend that researchers look at the finding aid before looking at a collection.
 It's even a good idea to look at a finding aid before visiting the archives when possible.
 Many institutions have their finding aids available online.

 If you're ever unsure, contact the archives with your question.